olekuz/tyk-docs/tyk-docs/content/tyk-cloud/reference-docs/user-roles.md

 url: "/tyk-cloud/reference-docs/user-roles"
 ---

+## Introduction

+This page defines the different user roles within Tyk Cloud, so that you can see at a glance what each role does and manage your account accordingly.

 ## User Roles within Tyk Cloud

 We have the following user roles defined in Tyk Cloud for your team members